heinsteinh/agl-game-engine/README.md

 - **📝 spdlog 1.12.0** - Fast C++ logging library with multiple sinks

 ## 🚀 Quick Start

+> **🆕 Recent Updates**: All demo applications have been standardized with consistent `main()` functions and can now be built as individual standalone executables.
+The Signal/Slot and DispatchQueue systems are fully integrated and tested.

 ### Prerequisites
 - **CMake 3.14+**